US STOCKS-Wall Street rallies on strong economic data; tech in focus

 By Herbert Lash

-April 23 (Reuters) - U.S. stocks rose in a broad rally on Friday as increased factory output and housing data supported expectations of a swift economic recovery，while big tech stocks rose inanticipation of strong earnings reports next week.
+April 23 (Reuters) - U.S. stocks rallied on Friday, driving the S&P 500 .SPX to a near-record closing high, after factory data and new home sales underscored a booming economy while megacap stocks rose in anticipation of strong earnings reports next week.

-The bounceback follows a sell-off on Thursday when reports that U.S. President Joe Biden plans to almost double the capital gains tax spooked some investors.
-Analysts dismissed the sell-off as a knee-jerk reaction, saying equities are poised for new highs.
+The bounceback follows a sell-off on Thursday when reports that U.S. President Joe Biden plans to almost double the capital gains tax spooked investors.
+Analysts dismissed the slide as a knee-jerk reaction and pointed to the strong outlook.

-The broad-based S&P 500 .SPX rose more than 1%, trading just below what would be a new record close, while the tech-heavy Nasdaq .IXICscored a bigger percentage gain.

-Earnings take center stage next week when 40% of the S&P 500's market cap report on Tuesday through Thursday, including the tech heavyweights of Microsoft Corp MSFT.O, Google parent Alphabet Inc GOOGL.O, Apple Inc AAPL.O and Facebook Inc FB.O.
+As the three major Wall Street indexes surged, the CBOE market volatility or "fear" index .VIX plunged almost 10% in a sign of tumbling investor anxiety about the risks ahead.

 Companies are providing guidance after staying quiet during the pandemic, while lower bond yields and results that beat estimates are driving the rally, said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.